rushankshah/rushankshah/README.md

 I also write blogs on various topics to help the community.
 You can read them on <a href='https://rushankshah65.medium.com/'>Medium</a>.

+I am currently working at C3 AI as a Software Engineering Intern and building and deploying AI-based applications using the C3 AI platform.

-I am currently an Application Developer at Keck Medicine of USC.
+I am former Application Developer at Keck Medicine of USC.

 My previous Internship includes working on the DigitalSoul Project for the Harvard Medical School as a Research Developer.
 The tech stack which I used includes Flutter, NodeJS, ExpressJS and AWS services like DynamoDB and Elastic Beanstalk.